SFDO-Tooling/Snowfakery/docs/index.md

 Some objects are meant to be produced only once, regardless of how many times the recipe executes.
-The programming language term for thhis is a "singleton".
-For example an accounting system might generate a datase that has exactly 3 Ledger objects, Checking and Savings.
+The programming language term for this is a "singleton".
+For example an accounting system might generate a dataset that has exactly 3 Ledger objects, Checking and Savings.
 You could have dozens of Entries per Ledger or maybe billions.
 But it might want to always generate exactly 3 Ledgers.